 If your case goes to trial, a lawyer can also outline a strategy to give you the best chance of a successful outcome before the Supreme Court of British Columbia.

 What Warnett Hallen LLP Can Do For You

 Warnett Hallen LLP has been representing injured people in Vancouver and throughout B.C. for years.
 We understand how frustrating it can be to get fairly compensated by ICBC, and we don’t want you to go through it alone.

 Reach out to us for a free consultation today.
-You’ll meet with a trusted Vancouver car accident lawyer who will review the facts of your case at no cost.
+You’ll meet with a trusted car accident lawyer in Vancouver, BC who will review the facts of your case at no cost.
 Then we’ll discuss your legal goals and options to determine the best next steps for you.

 Want knowledge, compassion, and skill on your side?
 Call or contact Warnett Hallen LLP for help with your ICBC passenger injury claim.